thejoycekung/joyce.fyi/content/posts/deploying-github-prs.md

 3. `nwtgck/actions-netlify@v1.1`

 First, we'll checkout the repo using `actions/checkout@v2`.
 Then, we'll install Hugo using `peaceiris/actions-hugo@v2`.
 Then, we'll run `hugo` and build the site.
 Finally, we'll deploy the `public` directory to Netlify using `nwtgck/actions-netlify@v1.1`.

+And the real question is: do I even need any of this?